Camera Conversion Types Guide

 2. Baader or Optolong Luminance Filter and LPF

-For this conversion, the non-detachable Baader or Optolong UV/IR Cut Anti-Reflective filter (Depending on filter availability) with enhanced H-alpha and Sulfur II transmission is permanently installed preserving the Low Pass Anti-Aliasing Filter with self-cleaning function.
+On this conversion, the UV/IR blocking bluish filter is replaced by the non-detachable Baader or Optolong UV/IR Cut Anti-Reflective filter (Depending on filter availability) with enhanced H-alpha and Sulfur II transmissions, which is permanently installed preserving the Low Pass Anti-Aliasing Filter with self-cleaning function.
 The sensor filters configuration of this modification is the same of the Canon EOS 60Da and Canon EOS Ra.
 With this conversion option, the DSLR camera Pentaprism/Pentamirror mode autofocus and focus to infinity with lenses will work as before the conversion.

 3. Baader or Optolong Luminance Filter only